 Effective feedback is specific and actionable.

 Plans change.
-Sometimes parents may need to call and let you know they'll be home a couple of hours late.
+Sometimes parents may call to let you know they'll be home a couple of hours late.
 Or they may cancel your babysitting shift at the last minute.

 Flexibility means being able to improvise and adapt to any crazy situations that might arise while babysitting.
 It's also about seeing people as individuals.
-You can't expect an eight-year-old to react the same way as a four-year-old and will need to be flexible enough to adapt your babysitting strategies accordingly.
+You can't expect an eight-year-old to react the same way as a four-year-old.
+A flexible babysitter adapts babysitting strategies accordingly.

 There's some debate as to whether people learn to be leaders or if they're born to be leaders.